 Wireless speakers for TV usually connect over VHF or UHF.
-Connecting wirelessly this way ensures the speakers receive the frequency range.
+Connecting this way ensures the speakers receive the frequency range.
 While Bluetooth is popular for streaming, there is some compression and frequency loss incurred.

 Cheapest Portable TV Speaker